THE SEA-GREEN INCORRUPTIBLE

 George Washington was a general in the American revolutionary war and became the first president of the newly formed nation of the liber ated United States.
 Washington experienced problems with his teeth throughout his life.
 Even though the myth of his wooden teeth persists today, the truth behind his dentures is much more sinister.
 In 1784 Washington's dentist made for him a set of dentures after he got hold of 9 teeth from enslaved people who worked in the founding father's plantation at Mount Vernon.

 General Thomas-Alexandre Dumas was one of the bravest and most celebrated senior officers in the army of revolutionary France, for a time outranking Napoleon, even though he was of African descent, with his mother being a Haitian slave.
 As his heroics helped the revolutionary French armies to win in the wars following the revolution, the myth behind his name was perpetuated.
 At one point it was said that he was so strong that when he tried to lift himself up while on horseback, he could lift his horse with him as well.
 His memory has faded over time and the color of his skin has much to do with the fact.
 After the Nazis occupied Paris in 1940, they tore down the bronze monument to the general as he was the only black man to ever defeat an

 ethnic German army in Europe.

 Benito Cereno is a small novela written by the great American writer Hermann Melville.
-In the text the writer describes how it was impossible for Cereno, a European naval captain, to comprehend the fact that a crew of African slaves could take over a ship that carried them in chains to America.
+In the text the writer describes how it was impossible for captain Delano, a European naval officer, to comprehend the fact that a crew of African slaves could take over a ship that carried them in chains to America.
 He is so blind to the situation unfolding in front of him as he does not understand how a People he considers less than human would ever try to be free like a white man would.